infinum/ios-handbook/Tips 'n tricks/Swift-Objective C interoperability and best practices.md

 ### Make Objective-C visible to Swift

 To use Objective-C code in Swift, it is only necessary to import Objective-C header file in `bridging header` file to expose it to Swift.
+If you are working on a framework, you will need to import Objective-C in umbrella header since bridging headers are not available for frameworks.

 As your application progresses with migration from Objective-C to Swift, number of imports in bridging header file will probably grow, so it is good practice to start separating import statements into logical sections and use markdowns from the start.